54 Words Even Smart People Mispronounce

 Technically, the “g” is said like a “w.”
 So, in Mexico, this avocado dip is “wak-a-mol-ay.”

 It’s not at all pronounced how it’s spelled; say “keen-wah.”
-Next, check out these funny old-timey words to improve your vocabulary.
+Next, see how to improve your vocabulary in just one day.